Conformal symmetries in the extremal process of two-dimensional discrete Gaussian Free Field: Conformal invariance

 \section{Conformal invariance}

-The last item left to prove is the conformal-transformation rule from Theorem~\ref{thm:3}.
+The next item to prove is the conformal-transformation rule from Theorem~\ref{thm:3}.
 We begin by a simple consequence of Theorem~\ref{thm:5.1}.
-Recall that a rotation is a map $f\colon\C\to\C$ of the form $f(z)=\lambda z$ for~$\lambda\in\C$ with~$|\lambda|=1$.
+Recall that a rotation is a map $f\colon\C\to\C$ of the form $f(z):=\lambda z$ for~$\lambda\in\C$ with~$|\lambda|=1$.